Skip Lievsay

-In January 2007, he received two Oscar nominations—for Best Sound Mixing and Best Sound Editing—for his work on Joel and Ethan Coen's No Country for Old Men.
+In January 2008, he received two Oscar nominations—for Best Sound Mixing and Best Sound Editing—for his work on Joel and Ethan Coen's No Country for Old Men.
 In 2011, he was nominated in the same categories for the film True Grit.

-In 2014, he won the Academy Award for Best Sound Mixing for Gravity; he was also nominated in the same category for the films Inside Llewyn Davis and Roma.
+In 2014, he won the Academy Award for Best Sound Mixing for Gravity; he was also nominated in the same category for the film Inside Llewyn Davis that same year, and was also nominated for that same category and for Best Sound Editing for Roma in 2019.